 - Hold the dipstick horizontally before reading.

-Costs vary depending on how many substances can be detected and on the supplier.
+Costs vary depending on how many substances can be detected and the supplier.

 The colour of the urine can vary greatly.
 Normal urine varies from colourless to dark yellow.
 Various factors can affect urine colour.

 |Common Causes of Urine Discolouration|